RUCO13/ruco-phd-project/README.md

-# Oscar's PhD Thesis :mexico:
+# Oscar's PhD Thesis :mexico:  (THIS ISN'T FINAL VERSION, WORKING ON IT...)
 This repository ✨ holds Oscar's PhD thesis, also contains all scripts which were used in it.
 Here, it's added a copy of the PDF thesis file, this is held at phd-thesis/out folder.
 The scripts folder, holds codes that were employed to generate both images and calculations, our scripts were developed and improved thanks to repositories such as:
 * [ASE ✨](https://gitlab.com/ase/ase.git)
 * [SOLCORE ✨](https://github.com/qpv-research-group/solcore5.git)